Aestivial/VIT_Archive/README.md

 ## ✨ Acknowledgements

-A big shoutout to me ofcourse and all the peers who contributed to these materials.
-This archive wouldn’t be possible without them!
+A big shoutout to me ofcourse and all the friends who contributed to these materials.
+This archive wouldn’t be possible otherwise.

 ---